BlinkUX/craftcms-project-starter/README.md

 - **PostgreSQL**
   - Character Set: `UTF8`

+Once the database is created, add a few basic settings and structures by importing the file `craftcms-project-boilerplate.sql.gz` from the root of this repository.

-Once the database is created, you’ll need to configure your `.env` file with its connection settings.
+Lastly, you’ll need to configure your `.env` file with its connection settings.
 You can either edit the file manually, or run the `./craft setup` command from the root project directory in your terminal.

 > {tip} That `.env` file will be processed via [PHP dotenv], which the `craftcms/craft` project comes with preinstalled.
 The advantage of using PHP dotenv is that it offers a place to store sensitive information (like database connection settings) in a file that doesn’t get committed to your Git repository.